 - Arborvitae (Thuja occidentalis ‘Holmstrup’) – $7/1, $6/4, $4/10

-To order: Use the Contact page to place orders for trees from Willow Edge LLC tree nursery.
+To order: Use the Contact page to place orders for trees.
 I will send a follow up email for confirmation and next steps.
 In your order message please include:

 - Species and quantity desired

-- Shipping, or delivery or pickup preference relative to Reading, PA or Freeville, NY
+- Shipping, or delivery or pickup preference relative to southeast PA or central NY

-- I prefer pickup or local delivery of bare root trees.
-I have some (limited) capacity to ship plants to most states or deliver to Syracuse and Nassau County, NY.
+- My preference is pickup or local delivery of bare root trees.
+I have some (limited) capacity to ship plants to most states.

 - Any special requests, questions, or suggestions